optimizely/java-sdk/core-httpclient-impl/README.md

 ## HttpProjectConfigManager

-The HttpProjectConfigManager is an implementation of the abstract PollingProjectConfigManager.
-The `poll` method is extended and makes an Http GET request to the configured url to asynchronously download the project data file and initialize an instance of the ProjectConfig.
-By default, the HttpProjectConfigManager will block until the first successful retrieval of the datafile, up to a configurable timeout.
-The frequency of the polling method and the blocking timeout can be set via the HttpProjectConfigManager.Builder with the default values being pulled from global properties.
+The `HttpProjectConfigManager` is an implementation of the abstract `PollingProjectConfigManager`.
+The `poll` method is extended and makes an http GET request to the configured url to asynchronously download the project data file and initialize an instance of the ProjectConfig.
+By default, the `HttpProjectConfigManager` will block until the first successful retrieval of the datafile, up to a configurable timeout.
+The frequency of the polling method and the blocking timeout can be set via the `HttpProjectConfigManager.Builder` with the default values being pulled from global properties.

 ### Usage